-SDE++, new possibilities in 2020 Bookmark has been added
+SDE++, new sustainable possibilities in 2020 has been saved

-This year the subsidy program Stimulating Sustainable Energy Production (SDE+) is being expanded.
+On the way to a more sustainable world, the subsidy program Stimulating Sustainable Energy Production (SDE+) is being expanded this year.
 The current SDE+ program focuses on the generation of sustainable energy.
 This can be renewable electricity, green gas or heat.
 However, the new SDE++ program focuses on CO2 reduction instead of the production of renewable energy.
 This means that technologies compete on the basis of "avoided CO2" instead of "generated sustainable energy".
 In addition, new technologies that can also qualify for the SDE++ program are added.
-Here we explain what you need to know about the new SDE++ program.
+What new elements and technologies are used in the energy transition with the new SDE++ program?

 Go directly to